tensorflow/community/rfcs/20180918-functions-not-sessions-20.md

 assert int(model1.v) == 3
 model1.increment(tf.constant(4))
 assert int(model1.v) == 7
-model2 = MyModel()
+model2 = AnyShapeModel()
 model2.increment(tf.constant([4, 5]))
 assert model2.v.numpy() == [4, 5]
 ```

 The semantics here are that each new instance is allowed to create variables in each `@tf.method` once.
 The simple recommendation would be "always use `@tf.method` on methods, use `@tf.defun` for functions outside of a class".

 In the above example, if `increment` was decorated with `@tf.defun` instead, then the `model2.increment()` call would raise an exception (as per `defun`s stated behavior of disallowing state creation on anything but the first trace).
+However, if the method didn't create any state then `@tf.defun` or `@tf.method` would both have the same effect.

 In addition, as long as all variable creation/initialization happens while we are tracing, we should be able to support exporting the initialization graph when exporting a `SavedModel` or `MetaGraphDef`.